Updated: Apr 27

 6. Get creative

 You don’t need a formal internship or volunteering position to start doing what you love.
-Make a website (if you don’t know how yet, learn – there are many easy and free tools to get started such as Wix).
-Fancy yourself as a journalist?
+Make a website (if you don’t know how yet, teach yourself – there are many easy and free tools to get started such as Wix).
+Fancy yourself as a journalist or social commentator?
 Start a blog and take photographs to bring your articles alive.
 You could write and direct an original film, produce a play for the local community (and sell tickets), design and sell t-shirts on Teespring, join a band or start a choir, begin learning how to invest or to code.
 You could even learn how to create your own animations or graphic designs.
 Creativity and initiative are things that all universities and employers value highly.
 It shows that you can think outside of the box and get results regardless of any obstacles.
 Start building your portfolio today!
 The world is waiting for you to take action!

 7. Learn a new language